 We have been clearing trees and land since 1994 and practice often on our family ranches.
 We formed Yellow Dog in 1997.
 We only utilize experienced climbers, if needed, on oak or other difficult take-down jobs and use experienced hand crews, when necessary on clearing jobs.

-The owner is a long-time member of the ISA and is preparing to take the certified arborist exam.
+The owner is a long-time member of the ISA (International Society of Arboriculture) and is trained and educated in oak wilt prevention and diagnosis and mitigation.
 The owner has also completed the study of the national oak wilt symposium and continues education in arboriculture, horticulture, and land clearing best management practices.

 HOW LONG DO WE HAVE TO WAIT FOR THE WORK TO BEGIN?